cloverfield-tools/cloverfield/README.md

 ## What should Cloverfield not be?

 Cloverfield should not be strongly tied to any particular framework-of-the-minute.
-That means Angular, Ember, Meteor -- you're out of luck.
-But don't dispair... frameworks are not the only way forward.
-We'll lean heavily toward established web standards, and help you figure out how to integrate them smoothly with your framework of choice.
+That means Angular, Ember, Meteor people, try to contribute in a way that the rest of the community can benefit from.
+We'll lean heavily toward established web standards, and help you figure out how to integrate them smoothly with **your framework of choice.**

 ## Why do we need yet another boilerplate / generator / scaffoldy thing?

-Because yo generators suck.
-They install everything including the kitchen sink, and are usually married for eternity to some framework-of-the-minute.
+Because yo generators tend to install everything including the kitchen sink, and are usually married for eternity to some framework-of-the-minute.
 Choosing to use a generator shouldn't mean that you're opting into a billion things.
 We should be able to say `$ cf test` and *no matter which framework we're using, a sensible test framework should be scaffolded for us with some sample tests that can successfully run headless or against something like Sauce Labs out of the box.*

 In other words, having all the choices made for you is bad. **Having all the meaningless choices made for you is better.**